 Real Estate Taxes are assessed on a fiscal year schedule (from July 1 through June 30).
-Tax bills are mailed semi-annually; during the last week in June (1st and 2nd quarters) and the last week in December (3rd and 4th quarters).
+The Town of Norton bills are due quarterly Tax bills are mailed semi-annually; during the last week in June (1st and 2nd quarters) and the last week in December (3rd and 4th quarters).
 The first two quarters (due August 1st and November 1st) are preliminary bills and each normally represents ¼ of the prior year's total annual tax.
 The second two quarters (due February 1st and May 1st) are actual tax bills and reflect your assessment and the tax rate for the current fiscal year.

 Massachusetts General Law (MGL) requires that the property tax bill must be sent to the owner of record as of the January 1 date immediately preceding the start of the fiscal year for which the bill is issued.
 This means that if you had purchased property in Norton after January 1, the tax bills for July 1 through June 30 would be in the name of the previous owner and most likely would be forwarded to the previous owner by the post office.
 All attempts are made to include a c/o for a new owner but the registry of deeds has a 3 month delay in forwarding copies of deeds to municipalities.
 New owners who have not received a bill should call the Tax Collector's office at (508) 285-0220 to obtain a copy of the bill.
 Please note that MGL states that failure to receive a tax bill does not invalidate the tax nor the proceedings for collection.
 Changes to the mailing address of a tax bill should be submitted to the Norton Assessor's Office.

 Note: All address changes must be forwarded to the Norton Assessors Office in writing.
 For a Change of Address Form click here